MelvinQM/IOT-Personal/docs/uxd/concept_design.md

     - **[2.3 Console Prototypes](#23-console-prototyping)**

 ## 1. Concept
 The concept for my project is to make a game similair to Duck Hunt.
 Where the player will be provided a controller and a display.
 Instead of using the traditional way I will be trying to put my own spin on it.
 The traditional way is by using an optical sensor in the gun/controller that when pressed will see if it is pointing at a portion of the screen that's white.
-Also the moment the controller is pressed the whole screen goes black except for the target/duck.
+This is made possible by making the screen go dark except for the duck's hitbox when pressing the trigger.
 The moment the screen flickers and the sensor sees a white spot on the screen it has hit a duck.
 <div align="center">
   <img src="/../assets/images/cursor_concept.png" alt="cursorconcept">
   <img src="/../assets/images/product_concept.png" alt="productconcept">